 Each trade or business to be aggregated must be a qualifying trade or business.
 Then, in order to aggregate them, you must satisfy all of the following requirements.

 Majority Interest The same owner(s) must — directly or indirectly — own at least a 50 percent interest in all of the businesses to be aggregated.
-This includes any interest owned directly or indirectly by an owner’s parents, spouse, children and grandchildren.
+This includes any interest owned directly or indirectly by an owner’s siblings, spouse, ancestors and lineal descendants.

 Ownership Period The above majority interest must exist for the majority of the tax year in which the businesses are included in the owner’s income.